 How we charge for our services

-It is common for individuals to inquire about the cost of our services, specifically regarding the handling of their cases.
+It is common for individuals to inquire about the cost of my services, specifically regarding the handling of their cases.
 However, it is important to note that the answer to this question is not set in stone and can vary.
-The determination of the cost of our services is contingent upon several factors that must be considered before a quote can be provided.
+The determination of the cost of my services is contingent upon several factors that must be considered before a quote can be provided.